Dehradun to Chopta by Car – Best Self Drive Car Rental for Chopta Trip

 The Route: Hills, Rivers, and So Many “Whoa” Moments

 The classic route is Dehradun → Rishikesh → Devprayag → Rudraprayag → Ukhimath → Chopta.
-It’s about 200 km—figure on 7–8 hours, unless you stop for every waterfall (which, let’s be real, you probably will).
+Dehradun to Chopta by car is about 200 km—figure on 7–8 hours, unless you stop for every waterfall (which, let’s be real, you probably will).
 The drive itself is half the fun: river valleys, pine forests, and those tiny mountain villages where time basically stops.

 Why Rapidx Car Rental?
 Not All Rentals Are Created Equal